JCII-zuitt-coding-bootcamp-projects/Capstone-3-server/__Database Structure.md

 -gender
 -createdAt
 -updatedAt
--admin_id (fk) // the one who added the person record in db
+-adminId (fk) // the one who added the person record in db

 >>> faces (faces records of person , 1 person many faces angle)